openaire/guidelines-data-archives/docs/introduction.rst

 By implementing the OpenAIRE Guidelines, data archive managers are facilitating the creation of enhanced publications and building the stepping-stones for a linked data infrastructure for research.

-According to the content acquisition policies of the OpenAIRE infrastructure, metadata from data archives can be included and shown in the OpenAIRE Research Graph without any restrictions.
+According to the Content Acquisition Policies (CAP, `10.5281/zenodo.1446408 <https://doi.org/10.5281/zenodo.1446408>`_ ) of the OpenAIRE infrastructure, metadata from data archives can be included and shown in the OpenAIRE Research Graph without any restrictions.

 OpenAIRE is happy to assist in adherence to these guidelines.